Twenty Questions: Looking for Answers to Reduce Disaster Risk

 - Question 12: How do we continue to address the needs of vulnerable populations in emergencies, while also working more systematically to reduce social, economic, and health disparities?

 - Question 13: How can we imagine equitable and resilient infrastructure design when so much of our existing infrastructure is in such dire need of repair?

 - Question 14: If there is no such thing as a “natural” disaster, then who should be held responsible when catastrophe strikes?

 - Question 15: Considering the investments being made in emergency response and recovery in the areas affected by recent major disasters, how can we also ensure resources and attention are dedicated to those who are at high risk of disaster, but that haven’t recently experienced one?

-- Question 18: As disasters increase in frequency and intensity, how do we ensure that those who care for survivors – the first responders, volunteers, and others caught up in the disaster aftermath – receive the proper health care and support that they need?
+- Question 19: How do we ensure that those who care for survivors—the first responders, volunteers, and others caught up in the disaster aftermath—receive the proper health care and support that they need?